Healthy food trends -- chia seeds

 Chia seeds are rich in fiber, healthy fats, and antioxidants that help prevent cell damage.

-Just 1 tablespoon (15 milliliters, mL) of chia seeds will give you 19% of your recommended daily fiber.
+Just 1 tablespoon of chia seeds will give you 20% of your recommended daily fiber.

-Researchers are looking at whether consuming more of the fatty acids found in chia seeds can improve blood pressure, heart health, blood sugar, or provide other benefits.
+Researchers are looking at the benefits of chia, in particular whether consuming more of the fatty acids found in chia seeds can improve blood pressure, heart health, and blood sugar.

 HOW THEY ARE PREPARED